Druk path trek

 11KM | 4 HOURS | 270ASCENT | CAMP ALT 4110M

-The trail takes you through dwarf rhododendron trees and bypasses the lake of Janetsho.
-You may come across some yak herder’s camp and get an idea how these people live.
+The trail takes you through dwarf rhododendron trees and bypasses Janetsho lake.
+You may come across some yak herder’s camp and get an idea how they people live.
 Trail winds and undulates with magnificent view of the Himalaya across deep valleys.
-Simkotatsho Lake (4,110m) can be seen below after crossing one final spur.
+Simkota tsho Lake (4110m) can be seen below after crossing one final spur.
 We continue our trek until we reach the yak pasture where we camp for tonight.

-Today you will begin with a gradual climb to a small saddle at 4,150m from where you enjoy majestic view of Mount Gangkar Puensum and other himalayan peaks on clear weather.
-You will then descend to another small lake and then climb to the Phume La pass (4,210m) which is adorned with beautiful prayer flags.
-From here, you will enjoy great view of Thimphu city far below.
-The trail slowly descends through junipers trees to a community hall near Phajodhing (3,870m).
-Walk way down hill to Thimphu through a forests of blue pine and juniper until you arrive the road ahead of Sangaygang on the outskirts of Thimphu valley.
+Today you will begin with a gradual climb to a small saddle at 4,150m from where you enjoy the majestic view of Mount Gangkar Puensum and other himalayan peaks on clear weather.
+You will make a gradual climb up to the highest point of this trek at 4235m Labana la pass.
+Descend further to a chorten at 4090m, the view Thimphu city lying below is alluring.
+The trail slowly descends through junipers trees to a community hall near Phajoding (3870m).
+Walk downhill to Thimphu through a forests of blue pine and juniper until you arrive the road ahead of Sangaygang on the outskirts of Thimphu valley.

 8days | 7nights